jing07140680/wyjML/cedt/README.md

 ```
 nvidia-smi
 ```
-Or Find the CUDA version from https://developer.nvidia.com/cuda-downloads
+Or Find the CUDA version from https://developer.nvidia.com/cuda-downloads (do not install driver)
 ```
 apt install nvidia-cuda-toolkit
 nvcc --version
 ```
 Install pytorch